11th Infantry Division (Belgium): World War II

-As a part of the first reserve, 11th Infantry Division was a modernized Division of the Belgian Army.
+As a part of the first reserve, the 11th Infantry Division was a modernized Division of the Belgian Army.
 When mobilization was announced, the 11th Infantry Division gained extra support from the 14th Line Regiment, which had been transferred from the 4th Infantry Division.

 11th Infantry Division became a general reserve of the Army.
 Leaving the organic III Corp, the 11th Infantry Division arrives at Berverlo Camp, where they will be stationed when the German attack begins.

 The Beverlo Camp is north of the Albert canal, therefore, in front of the defensive perimeter, and in threat of attack by the ensuing German forces.
 Immediately starting the evacuation, with a small rearguard to delay the German attack, the 11th Infantry Division made its way to the Albert Canal.

 The 11th Infantry Division was positioned at Diest, regrouping, when orders were given to go to the K-W line.
 By May 12, the Division, with all of its men from Camp Berverlo, arrive at Sint-Katelijne-Waver and position themselves east, west, and south.

 After the collapse of the Albert Canal, II Corp has both the 6th and the 11th Infantry Divisions at the K-W line with 9th Infantry Division as reserve.
 No skirmishes in 11th Infantry Divisions sector have been determined.
 The Germans however, used their artillery to do damage on the roads leading out of the K-W Line, possibly trying to take out the 11th Infantry Divisions retreat path.